Skip to main content

 The ultimate goal of an academic documentation strategy is to synthesize your subjective experiences, objective measurements, and biomarker data into a coherent, systems-level understanding of your body’s response to the wellness program.
 This involves looking for convergences in the data.

-For example, do your subjective feelings of fatigue and low mood correlate with a documented decrease in and an increase in reverse T3?
+For example, do your subjective feelings of fatigue and low mood correlate with a documented decrease in free testosterone and an increase in reverse T3?
 Does your experience of poor sleep and anxiety align with an elevated morning cortisol level?
 These connections are what provide the strongest evidence that a program is having a negative physiological impact.

 A synthesis of subjective, objective, and biomarker data provides an undeniable rationale for protocol adjustment.